Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: SGWB anisotropies

+Here, we have chosen the parameters in the Bogoliubov coefficients $A$ and $\Delta$ in such a way that the SGWBs can be detected with PTA experiments.
+As a result, the backreaction constraint has put a constraint on only $-k_*\eta_0$ as in Eq.~(\ref{eq: const-eta0}) that does not depend on the choice of the cutoff scale.
 We should also discuss an observational constraint on $f^{ss}_{{\rm NL},0}(k)$.
-So far, the CMB temperature bispectrum $B_{TTT}$ (i.e., a non-linearity parameter for a scalar non-Gaussianity) has been roughly constrained as $B_{TTT}/P_\zeta^2\lesssim 10$~\cite{Planck:2019kim}.
-Since both scalar and tensor perturbations generate the CMB temperature fluctuations (i.e., $\mathcal{B}_{shh}$ contributes to $B_{TTT}$), the above constraint naively applies to the STT bispectrum as
+So far, the CMB temperature bispectrum $B_{TTT}$ (i.e. a non-linearity parameter for a scalar non-Gaussianity) has been roughly constrained as $B_{TTT}/P_\zeta^2\lesssim 10$~\cite{Planck:2019kim}.
+Since both scalar and tensor perturbations generate the CMB temperature fluctuations (i.e. $\mathcal{B}_{shh}$ contributes to $B_{TTT}$), the above constraint naively applies to the STT bispectrum as

-which yields the following constraint
+which yields the following constraint: